Jamil Jivani: Activism

+As a teenager, he participated in the Five Percent Nation, a radical group, by attending online and in person meetings.

 In 2013, Jivani founded the Policing Literacy Initiative (PLI), a youth-driven public education and advocacy group focused on community safety issues.
 Jivani stated to CBC Metro Morning that the purpose of PLI is to spotlight progressive voices among police and community groups and work with them to find common solutions.
 Jivani wrote an editorial for the National Post in February 2014 about his experience with Toronto Police and the Office of the Independent Police Review Director and the use of mediated conversations for citizen complaints.
 In April 2014, Jivani co-produced with Dan Epstein a documentary about police-community relations titled "Crisis of Distrust: Police and Community in Toronto."

 Jivani was a 2013–14 Greater Toronto CivicAction Alliance DiverseCity Fellow.
 As a Fellow, he co-founded Teachers Beyond the Classroom, which seeks to "help thousands of unemployed teachers transfer their skills to non-school employment opportunities across the Greater Toronto Area."
 He served on the Board of Directors of the Children's Aid Society of Toronto until 2017.
 On February 13, 2014, Jivani was named Yale Alumni Magazine's Newsmaker of the Week.

-Between 2016 until it closed in 2018, Jivani helped run the charity organization Our Ohio Renewal, founded by JD Vance, a friend from Yale; Jivani later stated the group's work was derailed because of his cancer diagnosis.